top of page

 The COTO Code of Ethics outlines expectations for ethical occupational therapy practice within any OT practice context or domain.

-COTO has developed standards to outline minimum expectations and parameters to guide occupational therapists in their fieldwork teaching role.
+COTO has developed a standard to outline minimum expectations and parameters to guide occupational therapists in their fieldwork teaching role.
 Fieldwork supervision is seen by COTO as a component of an occupational therapist’s responsibility and commitment to the profession.

 University of Toronto Documents Pertaining to Fieldwork Education